 While many people dream of paying for a home in cash, this goal can be extremely difficult to achieve.
 Housing prices are surging all over the country and some markets are so pricey it could take decades to save up enough the money you need for even a basic starter home.
 Plus, who wants to rent their whole life while they save up to buy a home?

-Fortunately, you don’t have to take out a traditional thirty-year loan and make only the minimum payment.
-Instead, you could take out a mortgage in any length and pay more than the minimum to pay your loan off faster.
+Fortunately, you don’t have to take out a traditional thirty-year loan and make only the minimum monthly payments.
+Instead, you could take out a mortgage of any length and pay more than the minimum to pay off your mortgage early.
 This strategy gives you the best of both worlds — a home to live in and the ability to get out of debt faster provided you can afford to pay extra toward your mortgage each month.

-Before you decide to pursue this strategy, however, it’s important to make sure your mortgage doesn’t charge a prepayment penalty.
-While it may sound preposterous, some mortgages will charge you if you pay off too much of your home loan in any given year — even if you’re selling your home so you can move.
+Before you decide to pursue this strategy, however, it’s essential to make sure your mortgage doesn’t charge a prepayment penalty.
+While it may sound preposterous, some lenders charge prepayment penalties if you pay off too much of your loan balance in any given year — even if you’re selling your home so you can move.